pfsense/docs/source/vpn/openvpn/openvpn-settings.rst

 managed.
 These are processes
 that will listen for incoming connections from a remote peer.

-With a remote access (road warrior) setup, pfSense is the server.
+With a remote access (road warrior) setup, teh pfSense router is the server.
 A remote access setup can use SSL/TLS, user authentication, or both.

 With a peer-to-peer setup, one site is a server and the other site is a client, it does not matter much which is which, though if one site has a